Info For

 The Mild Intervention Licensure program is a series of six graduate level courses for teachers to add Exceptional Children: Mild Intervention (P-12) certification to their Indiana license.
 This online program is self-paced, flexibly designed for full-time teachers.

 Let us help you meet federal special educational licensure mandate taking effect after the 2021-2022 school year!
 Taylor’s Mild Intervention licensure classes can be completed in a flexible, online format, and field experience requirements can be fulfilled within your own classroom.
+If you live or teach outside of Indiana, search for your state’s reciprocity.
 From applying, to registering, to learning, to licensing—we are here to help you each step of the way!

 ISEAL2.jpg